 - Do they require a carer whilst on holiday?

-Choosing the right type of holiday
+Picking the right type of holiday

 Once you have finished assessing what their needs are, you can start looking at what type of holiday would be most suitable for them based on what they want from a holiday.
 Are they looking for a nice relaxing holiday abroad?
 What about a spa retreat for a long weekend?
 Or perhaps they are more active and want to go on a nice countryside walking holiday.
 Luckily there are holidays that are designed to suit everyone’s needs.